 - Preheat oven to 375°F.

-- Cook the rigatoni to al dente about two minutes less than what is recommended on the package directions.
+- In a large saucepan cook the rigatoni to al dente about two minutes less than what is recommended on the package directions.

 - Add whole tomatoes, tomato sauce, and tomato paste to the skillet.
 Crush the whole tomatoes into smaller chunks.
 Let the tomato meat sauce simmer for 3-4 minutes uncovered.
 Stir occasionally to avoid it burning on the bottom.